 Page 2473, Line 10:

 Figure 22-5 (Transmitter block diagram for the L-SIG and VHT-SIG-A fields) to Figure 22-16 (Transmitter block diagram for the Data field of an 80+80 MHz VHT SU PPDU with LDPC encoding) show example transmitter block diagrams.
 The actual structure of the transmitter is implementation dependent.
 In particular, Figure 22-5 (Transmitter block diagram for the L-SIG and VHT-SIG-A fields) shows the transmit process for the L-SIG and VHT-SIG-A fields of a VHT PPDU using one frequency segment.
-These transmit blocks are also used to generate the other pre-VHT modulated fields of the VHT PPDU, except that the BCC encoder and interleaver are not used when generating the L-STF and L-LTF fields.
+These transmit blocks are also used to generate L-STF and L-LTF, except that the BCC encoder and interleaver are not used for these fields.

 On Page 2488, Line 57: